AfterImage: Post-AfterImage

-Former AfterImage lead singer Wency Cornejo went a solo career after the disbandment of the pop rock band in 1997.
+AfterImage lead singer Wency Cornejo went a solo career after the disbandment of the pop rock band in 1997.
 Aside from being a singer, he was also a former TV host for the youth-oriented lifestyle documentary magazine program "Tipong Pinoy" starring with his co-host, the late Susan Calo-Medina.
 Cornejo still performing mostly in music bars & restaurants.
 Chuck Isidro went on to join the music group 6cyclemind.